Logo

 • The Low band is the ‘floor’ and enables you to create a minimum location multiplier i.e. no one will be paid less than 0.7x of the baseline market even if the market data you gather indicates it should be lower.
 The cost implications of this approach are modelled out in the calculator.

-Employees receive their salary adjusted to the location of their organisations HQ
+Employees receive their salary based on the location of their organisations HQ

 • ‘Equal pay for equal work’